aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

 (Float, Float) - > (Float, Float)`, so we are guaranteed to get two pairs as parameters.

-`fst` and `snd` extract the components of pairs.
+`first` and `second` extract the components of pairs.
 But what about triples?
 Well, there are no provided functions that do that but we can make our own.